 Tom receives the Distinguished Alumni of the Year Award from his high school.

 Before establishing his Winemaking Consulting business, Tom Payette was the Head Winemaker at Prince Michel Winery (250,000 gallon winery).
-In the role of Head Winemaker he was in charge of all winemaking production in Virginia as well as all operations at Prince Michel's Napa Valley Winery, LeDucq Vineyards.
+In the role of Head Winemaker he was in charge of all winemaking production in Virginia as well as all operations at Prince Michel's Napa Valley Winery, LeDucq Vineyards (currently Ehlers Estate).
 It was during this tenure that Tom Payette was named Winemaker of the Year by Vineyard and Winery Management Magazine.

 The Mount Vernon Ladies' Association of the Union, a private, non-profit organization that owns and maintains Mount Vernon, has selected Tom Payette as their new Wine Festival Consultant.

 Mount Vernon hosts the Spring and Fall Wine Festival and Sunset Tour.
 Hosted for over 20 years, all proceeds from the events benefit the ongoing preservation and restoration of Mount Vernon and its educational programs.

 Tom Payette, national winemaking consultant, was awarded Virginia Tech’s Department of Food Science and Technology’s Distinguished Alumnus in Government or Industry Award from the College of Agriculture and Life Science Alumni Organization on Friday, March 22, 2019.
 The Ut Prosim Award is given annually to an alumnus who has excelled in their profession as well as contributed extensively to the betterment of their industry through community service.

 Since Tom graduated from the Department of Food Science & Technology over 30 years ago, he has become one of the most respected winemaking consultants in the United States.